Exponential prime orbit theorems for Anosov subgroups: Introduction

 \subsection{Organization of the paper}

 \Cref{sec:AnosovSubgroupsAndTheirTranslationFlows} covers background on semisimple real algebraic groups, Anosov subgroups, and translation flows.
-In \cref{sec:AnosovProperty}, we prove that the translation flow is metric Anosov for a suitable metric and describe the foliations in terms of the $\Theta$-horospherical subgroups to establish Markov sections compatible with the Lie structure. \Cref{sec:SymbolicDynamicsTransferOperatorsAndDolgopyatsMethod} contains the formulation of a key theorem for a Lipschitz version of Dolgopyat's method from which exponential mixing for Lipschitz continuous functions can be derived.
+In \cref{sec:AnosovProperty}, we prove that the translation flow is metric Anosov for a suitable metric and describe the laminations in terms of the $\Theta$-horospherical subgroups to establish Markov sections compatible with the Lie structure.
+In \cref{sec:TransferOperators}, we make some reductions and introduce transfer operators. \Cref{sec:DolgopyatsMethodAndProofs} contains the formulation of a key theorem for a Lipschitz version of Dolgopyat's method.
+We then outline the derivations for exponential mixing for Lipschitz continuous functions, essential spectral gap for the Selberg zeta function, and prime orbit theorem with power saving error term.
 In \cref{sec:LNIC} we prove the crucial LNIC.
 Finally, in \cref{sec:ProofOfTheorem}, we prove the aforementioned key theorem.
-We also include two appendices after that which contain proofs of some basic facts.